This example shows how to perform fuzzy c-means clustering on 2-dimensional data.

 You can also tune the 3 optional parameters for the FCM algorithm (exponent, maximum number of iterations and minimum amount of improvement) from the GUI and observe how the clustering process is consequently altered.

-The function fcm takes a data set and a desired number of clusters and returns optimal cluster centers and membership grades for each data point.
+fcm takes a data set and a desired number of clusters and returns optimal cluster centers and membership grades for each data point.
 You can use this information to build a fuzzy inference system by creating membership functions that represent the fuzzy qualities of each cluster.

 Here is the underlying code that performs the clustering.